 In some cases, a person shouldn’t have a mediastinoscopy.
 Reasons for this can include:

 Your healthcare provider will explain the procedure to you.
 Ask him or her any questions you have.
 Surgery may be done during the procedure, if needed.
 Your healthcare provider will tell you more.
 You may be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully.
 Ask questions if anything is not clear.

 Make sure to:

 You may have blood tests or other tests or exams before the procedure.
 Your healthcare provider will tell you more.

-You may have your procedure as an outpatient.
-This means you go home the same day.
-Or it may be done as part of a longer stay in the hospital.
-The way the procedure is done may vary.
+The way the procedure is done and how long you are in the hospital will vary.
 It depends on your condition and your healthcare provider's methods.
 In most cases, the procedure will follow this process:

 After the procedure, you will spend some time in a recovery room.
 You may be sleepy and confused when you wake up from general anesthesia or sedation.
 Your healthcare team will watch your vital signs, such as your heart rate and breathing.
 You may have a chest X-ray after the procedure.
 This is to check for bleeding or air in the pleural space.